mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/home-rentals.md

 !!!Info "Labels and Features"

-    A **label** is the thing we're predicting—the y variable in simple linear regression ...
+    A **label** is the thing we're predicting — the y variable in simple linear regression.
-    A **feature** is an input variable—the x variable in simple linear regression ..
+    A **feature** is an input variable — the x variable in simple linear regression.

 ## Training a Predictor Via [`#!sql CREATE PREDICTOR`](/sql/create/predictor)